WualterS00/Umapyoi-AutoReroll/README.md

    - Test the connection
 4. **Target Configuration**:
    - Select your desired SSR cards
-   - Set priority rankings
+   - Configure character settings (name, gender, country, birthday)
-   - Configure stopping conditions
+   - Set notification preferences

 #### Step 4: Launch & Monitor
 1. **Start the Process**: Click the "Start Rerolling" button
-2. **Monitor Progress**: Watch real-time statistics and logs
+2. **Monitor Progress**: Watch real-time status updates
 3. **Wait for Success**: The bot will notify you when targets are found
-4. **Manual Intervention**: Take control when prompted for completion
+4. **Take Control**: Manual intervention when prompted for completion

 </details>